Do You Have a Personal Injury Case?

 Punitive Damages

 Punitive damages — also known as exemplary damages in Texas — is the third type of damages you may receive — but only if your case goes to trial.
-Punitive damages are reserved for particularly heinous conduct, such as driving under the influence, where the court desires to punish the defendant, set an example, or send a message to the community.
+Punitive damages are reserved for particularly heinous conduct to punish the defendant, set an example, or send a message to the community.
 Punitive damages are at the discretion of a jury.

 How Much Does It Cost to Hire a San Antonio Personal Injury Attorney?

 Every personal injury attorney operates differently.
 Some charge up-front fees, while others only charge if they win your case.
-At our law office, we operate on a contingency fee basis.
-This means we take on your case at no initial charge and instead receive a percentage of any settlement or judgment obtained.
-This allows you to benefit from the knowledge and expertise of our attorneys without worrying about how you can afford it.
+We operate on a contingency fee basis, meaning we take on your case at no initial charge and instead receive a percentage of any settlement or judgment obtained.
+This arrangement allows you to benefit from the knowledge and expertise of our expert legal team without worrying about how you will afford it.
 In many cases, people who hire accident attorneys receive much higher payouts than those who DIY their claims — even after paying legal fees.

 When you choose our San Antonio personal injury lawyers, we guarantee you will never pay up-front costs or be stung by unexpected bills.
-You will never pay any fees until we win your case, and we’ll let you know throughout the process how much those fees will be.
+You will never pay any fees until we win your case.